asundheim/Slippi.NET/README.md

 Currently all projects target .NET 9 to make use of the latest `Span` improvements to the standard library.

 ## Tests
 The `Slippi.NET.Tests` contains all unit tests for the project.
-All tests have been ported from `slippi-js` aside from the tests in `filewriter.spec.ts` as `SlpFileWriter` has not been converted yet
+All tests have been ported from `slippi-js`.
-.